cnosdb/docs/docs/en/latest/reference/sql.md

 ### **Use Database**

-If you use the database through [HTTP API](./rest_api.md), you can specify the parameter db=database_ name in the url to use the database.
+If you use the database through [HTTP API](./rest_api.md), you can specify the parameter db=database_name in the url to use the database.

+In CnosDB-Cli, you can use the following command to switch to the specified database.

 ```sql
 \c dbname